Environmental issues in Egypt: Water resources

-There has been an intense social protest in Egypt and increased demand for access to resources such as agricultural land.
-Presently Egypt's uncertainty with Ethiopia's project is correlated with an economic interest in that agricultural land will be affected when rising natural resource shortages are at a high.
-Egypt depends on fruit cultivated land that is found across the Nile and has sustained Egypt's agriculture for more than 5,000 years.
+There has been intense social protest in Egypt and increased demand for access to resources such as agricultural land.
+Presently, Egypt's uncertainty with Ethiopia's project is correlated with an economic interest, in that agricultural land will be affected by rising natural resource shortages reaching a high.
+Egypt depends on land for fruit cultivation found across the Nile, which has sustained Egypt's agriculture for more than 5,000 years.
 Egypt's fresh water is mainly derived from underground water.
 Underground water results in 95% of Egyptian's desert land.
-Egypt is also dependent on rainwater but it is a scarce and limiting source for agricultural development.
+Egypt is also dependent on rainwater, but it is a scarce and limiting source for agricultural development.
 In addition, Egypt refuses agricultural drainage water in correlation with Nile water for irrigation.

-The importance of dams for Egyptians is exponential.
+The importance of dams is a major factor for Egyptians.
 The High Dam placed a halt on annual flooding of the Nile and allowed for extended sugarcane cultivation albeit the growing of wheat was displaced.
-The Nile floods provided brick making and house building labor.
-Mud became less available from the High Dam.
-The Nile allowed for 124 million tons of sediment to be carried to the sea each year and after the creation of the dam 98% of that sediment fell under the dam.
+However, the Nile floods provided brick-making and house-building labor, and mud became less available due to the High Dam.
+The Nile allowed for 124 million tons of sediment to be carried to the sea each year; after the creation of the dam, 98% of that sediment fell under the dam.

 Environmentally, the Aswan Dam has contributed to numerous issues for Egyptians.
-The expansion of desert areas since the Aswan High Dam's construction in 1970 has increased in soil salinity which allowed for waterborne diseases to emerge.
+The expansion of desert areas since the Aswan High Dam's construction in 1970 has increased in soil salinity, which allowed for waterborne diseases to emerge.
 In 1994, 28% of Egypt's soils were damaged by significant levels of salinity.
-The importance of water resources for Egyptians has contributed to the creation of agencies, such as the Egyptian Ministry of State for Environmental Affairs, that promote and protect Egypt's natural resources.
+The importance of water resources for Egyptians has led to the creation of agencies such as the Egyptian Ministry of State for Environmental Affairs for promoting and protecting Egypt's natural resources.